Kgkkjjj/docker-AI-/README.md

 - `word_dataset_processor.py` – flexible text processor with loaders for
   `.txt`, `.csv`, `.json`, `.xml`, `.html`, and `.md` files.
 It includes utilities like stopword removal, stemming, n-grams, and TF-IDF vectors.
+- `layered_models.py` – demonstrates very deep networks with 20 layers for
+  text samples and 30 layers for numeric data.

 Each script can be executed individually, for example: